ropensci/devroadmap/README.md

 * [gpg](https://cran.r-project.org/web/packages/gpg/vignettes/intro.html) needs work to support multiple keyrings.
 * [notary](https://github.com/ropenscilabs/notary) developed at unconf17, experiment with a version of `install_github` that shows and verifies signatures.

 Bob Rudis has a keybase package which interacts with the keybase API that we might borrow from.
 I also want to look into another approached based off letsencrypt.

 * [openssl](https://cran.r-project.org/web/packages/openssl/index.html) needs a mainenance release to address bugs and features
 * [jose](https://cran.r-project.org/web/packages/jose/) implements Javascript Object Signing and Encryption based on `openssl` and `jsonlite` packages.
 Needed for letsencrypt client.
 * `acme` is the protocol used by letsenrypt.
 It uses `jose` for signing and encrypting tokens.
 To get started I will implement a letsencrypt client for R (which also allows for further testing and developing `jose`).
 One that works, perhaps we can use the certificates for other purposes as well.

 Also doing research into additional methods of securing R such as libcgroups and docker).

 ### Magick

  - Review feature requests
  - Implement drawing system (perhaps via a graphics device)
  - Update latest libmagick++

-## To Do

 ### http mocking/caching